-We study the Earth's upper atmosphere and ionosphere using high power radars such as the Arecibo and Jicamarca incoherent scatter radars.
-We also develop and use small coherent scatter radars like the 30 MHz imaging radar interferometer, shown here deployed on St. Croix in the Virgin Islands in support of experiments at Arecibo.
-One goal of our research is an understanding of the physics of plasma irregularities in the low-, mid-, and high-latitude ionosphere through observation, analysis, and numerical simulation.
-Another is the development of new techniques for processing radar data such as are involved in in-beam radar imaging.
+We study the Earth's upper atmosphere and ionosphere using high power radars such as the Jicamarca Radio Observatory pictured here.
+We also build and deploy coherent scatter radars and other radar and radio instruments around the globe.
+One goal of our research is an understanding of the physics of plasma irregularities and instabilities in the low-, mid-, and high-latitude ionosphere through observation, analysis, and numerical simulation.
+Another is the development of new signal processing methods such as are involved in aperture synthesis radar imaging.
 Finally, we seek to understand the composition, energetics, and dynamics of the ionosphere and the systems coupled to it.